schmittjoh/JMSTranslationBundle/CONTRIBUTING.md

 ------------------------

 This repository has a few maintainers, to ensure the quality of the code each pull request must be reviewed by at least two maintainers.
-The second maintaier is free to merge the first maintainer also agrees with the change.
+The second maintaier is free to merge if the first maintainer also agrees with the change.

 Release